LLebronC/M5-mcv/README.md

 ##### VGG19 Keras
 ![VGG19 plot](figures/plotVGG19.png?raw=true "VGG19 Keras Experiment")

-For this experiment the configuration are preload weight from ImageNet, only rescale to the input data and a data augmentation with 10 dregrees of rotation and shifts, shear and zoom of 0.1.
+For this experiment the configuration are preload weight from ImageNet, optimizer adam with 1-E04 of learning rate and 0,001 of weight decay, only a rescale to the input data and a data augmentation with 10 dregrees of rotation and shifts, shear and zoom of 0.1.
 We can see that the lowest loss for validation was between epochs 40-50, but the early stopping was defined using the validation accuracy in this case, scoring the best near the epoch 91.
 This example is similar to the previous one with VGG16, score a little more validation due the generalization of the data augmentation.

 A common propiety of the VGG models is the amount of parameters that they have, needing a lot of memory and having heavy weight files.
 In general they allow small input images and are fast due the few layers in comparison to the other models.
 But the validation loss shows that this model is less stable and generalize a little worst than Resnet for example.